-The International Financial Reporting Standard (IFRS) was adopted in the Nigerian banking sector on January 1, 2012 as part of measures to improve reporting practices, transparency and disclosures in the sector.
+The International Financial Reporting Standard (IFRS) was adopted in Nigeria on January 1, 2012 as part of measures to improve reporting practices, transparency and disclosures.
 Nigeria's adoption of the IFRS implies that all revisions to existing standards as well as new accounting standards issued by the International Accounting Standards Board (IASB) must be adopted by all reporting entities.
 In July 2014, the IASB issued the final version of IFRS 9 (Financial Instruments) to replace IAS 39 (Financial Instruments: Recognition and Measurement) requiring all reporting entities that have adopted IFRS to implement the new accounting standard by January 1, 2018.

-IFRS 9 prescribes new guidelines for the classification and measurement of financial assets and liabilities, making fundamental changes to the methodology for measuring impairment losses, by replacing the "incurred loss" methodology with a forward-looking "expected loss" model.
-The implementation of IFRS 9, especially the Expected Loss Impairment Methodology would entail the exercise of considerable judgement by banks.
+IFRS 9 prescribes new guidelines for the classification and measurement of financial assets and liabilities, making fundamental changes to the methodology for measuring impairment losses, by replacing the "incurred loss" model with a forward-looking "expected loss" model.
+The implementation of IFRS 9 would entail the exercise of considerable judgement by Other Financial Institutions (OFIs).

-In order to ensure robust and consistent implementation of IFRS 9, this Guidance Note, details supervisory expectations, especially in areas where banks are expected to exercise considerable judgment and/or elect to use simplifications and other practical expedients permitted under the Standard.
+In order to ensure robust and consistent implementation of IFRS 9, this Guidance Note details supervisory expectations, especially in areas where OFIs are expected to exercise considerable judgment and/or elect to use simplifications and other practical expedients permitted under the Standard.

-Section 2.0 clarifies the Central Bank of Nigeria's (CBN) expectations on IFRS 9 implementation while Section 3.0 details the information to be provided by banks to the CBN on their IFRS Implementation Projects.
+Section 2.0 clarifies the Central Bank of Nigeria (CBN)'s expectations on IFRS 9 implementation while Section 3.0 details the information to be provided by OFIs to the CBN on their IFRS Implementation Projects.